Literature, Literacy, Children's Literature, and Media

 - Combinations of all of these in the form of stories, prose, poems, songs, dances, plays, operas, symphonies, ... or any other media that communicates.

-For a learner to have a transfixing transaction with a piece of literature, it is most likely the piece of literature is a mix of media, genre, and elements of story that communicates a quality transaction; making it quality literature.
+When a learner has a transfixing transaction with a piece of literature, it is most likely the piece of literature is a mix of media, genre, with solid use of story elements that communicates a quality transaction; making it quality literature.

 Quality literature brings